 • Ensuring staff receive training on health and safety requirements as needed;

-• Reporting staff injury or misconduct to appropriate City staff; and
+• Reporting staff injury or misconduct to appropriate City staff on timely basis; and

-• Scheduling and recording of staff vacation and lieu time to promote wellness
+• Scheduling of staff vacation and lieu time to promote wellness.

 • Two Members can share an individual staff member, if the staff member is in the same job classification and is paid the same rate by both Members.
 Employment contracts are co-signed by both Members, the employee and the City Clerk’s designate.

-• Members decide on the position and determine the level of compensation for staff in their office, as long as the salary for the staff is within the salary range for the job classification of the employee as adopted by City Council.
+• Members decide on the position and determine the level of compensation for staff in their office, as long as the salary for the staff is within the salary range for the job classification of the employee as adopted by City Council, including giving salary increases at any time at their discretion.

 • City Council authorized Members of Council to approve Council staff salaries above the top of the staff salary ranges as long as total staff salaries remain within the approved Councillor Salary Envelope.[2]

-• Members’ fund their staff from a Staffing Budget envelope, supplemented by the Constituency Services and Office Budget, if required.
-Mayor’s Office staff are funded from the Mayor’s Office’s annual operating budget.
+• As per the Members of Council Operations Policy, Members’ fund their staff from a Staffing Budget envelope, supplemented by the Constituency Services and Office Budget, if Mayor’s Office staff are funded from the Mayor’s Office’s annual operating budget.

 • Members are responsible for reviewing and signing off on the annual salary expenditures for their staff, which will be reported in the Annual Remuneration and Expenses for Members of Council Report, as required by Section 223 of the City of Toronto Act, 2006.

-• Members’ staff are employed under one of the following employment arrangements: Indefinite term full-time employees, indefinite term part-time employees, fixed-term full-time employees or fixed-term part-time employees with the City and the terms and conditions of their employment are standardized and stipulated therein.
+• Members’ staff are employed under one of the following employment arrangements: Indefinite term full-time employees, indefinite term part-time employees, fixed-term, full-time employees or fixed-term part-time employees with the City and the terms and conditions of their employment are standardized and stipulated

 • Indefinite term full-time employees – An employee hired by a Member of Council to work full-time hours in the Member’s office on an indefinite contract of employment.
 There is no fixed termination date in the employment contract, nor is there any guaranteed length of employment.